Approximate Message Passing for orthogonally invariant ensembles: Multivariate non-linearities and spectral initialization: Orthogonal AMP for Bayesian PCA

 \subsection{Estimating the debiasing corrections and state evolution}

 Numerical implementations of the Bayes-OAMP algorithms require estimating the debiasing coefficients and state evolution parameters that describe the conditional laws of $(F_0,\ldots,F_t)$ and $(G_0,\ldots,G_t)$.
-We describe here one approach for this estimation.
+We describe here one approach for this estimation for the rectangular model.